14shivangi/terraform-guide/01-STEP/03 - MultipleRegion.md

-# Multiple Region Implementation in Terraform
+# Multiple Region Implementation in Terraform.

 - Terraform allows you to set up infrastructure across multiple AWS regions using the alias keyword within the provider configuration.